cloudmesh-community/book/chapters/faas/openfaas.md

 * _handler_ - This is the folder / path fo the handler.py file and any other source code

 * _image_ - This is the Docker image name.
-If iit is being pushed to the Docker Hub, prefix should include Docker Hub accountn
+If it is being pushed to the Docker Hub, prefix should include Docker Hub accountn

 Build the function: